kartast/blog_pelican/README.md

 1. Add this repository to Vercel.
 2. Vercel will use the `vercel.json` configuration to install dependencies with `pip3`, run `python3 -m pelican content`, and serve the `output/` directory as the static site.

-By default, the home page will list blog posts in chronological order.
+By default, the home page lists all blog posts in chronological order.